 How might we improve (broken) touchpoints between Mobisol and its customers from first interest till end-of-use?

-Remark: I led Mobisol’s service design unit and worked on multiple topics over the years.
-By contrast with the work of agencies, in-house service design is harder to cut up in confined projects.
-For the sake of storytelling, I condensed in retrospective one case study from the continuous flow of pro- and reactive research and development activities.
+Sidenote: I led Mobisol’s service design unit and worked on multiple topics over the years.
+In contrast to the work of agencies, so-called in-house service design is not really executed in compact projects.
+For the sake of storytelling, I condensed several activities into one case study here.

-We had researched, developed and set up the ideal customer journey years ago, and our 15 Steps to Become a Mobisol Customer illustration was used for training, sales and customer care likewise.
-The goal of this project was to follow up on issues raised by customer care and give the journey a reality check.
+We had researched, developed and set up the ideal customer journey years ago, and our famous “15 Steps to Become a Mobisol Customer” Poster was used everywhere, from training, to sales and customer care.

 Step 1: Listen in